 Located in the foothills of the North Cascades, Concrete, Washington, is best known for its history of Portland cement production with numerous industrial and commercial buildings constructed using its namesake material.
-This year’s Field School activities will center on an early cast-in-place concrete building, the historic Baker Club House.
-The 1914 building was once a social venue and offices, with a Portland cement laboratory in the basement!
-The Field School will also explore the surrounding industrial landscape, which includes remarkable cast-in-place concrete silos, a crusher plant, and fence posts.
-Come join us at Field School in Concrete where we will explore historic concrete preservation and industrial landscapes!
+The 1914 building was once a social venue and offices, with a Portland cement laboratory in the basement.

-During three one-week sessions in September 2021, students will participate in rehabilitation projects on and around the Baker House site.
-While each session has a specific theme, all include hands-on work, documentation, a field trip, and nightly lectures from cultural resource professionals.
-Evening lectures from preservation professionals will examine the history, theory, and practice of historic preservation in the Pacific Northwest.
+During three one-week sessions in September 2021, students participated in rehabilitation projects on and around the Baker House site.
+While each session had a specific theme, all included hands-on work, documentation, a field trip, and nightly lectures from cultural resource professionals.
+Evening lectures from preservation professionals examined the history, theory, and practice of historic preservation in the Pacific Northwest.

 August 29–September 3